 Tennis at NYC Parks

-It’s never been easier to become a tennis player in New York City—you can purchase a tennis permit and reserve a court online!
+It’s easy to become a tennis player in New York City—you can purchase a tennis permit and reserve a court online!

 Our courts are as varied as our city: some are quiet, some are very busy.
 Some are clay courts, and some are hard courts.
 Some are concessions that offer lessons or year-round play.
 We recommend visiting a court before you play, to understand the culture of your local tennis community and to make sure that the court is right for you.